Master of Science in Biology

 Degree Requirements

 The M.S. in Biology allows students to tailor their program of study to meet their individual needs.
 Students may attend full-time or part-time and have up to 6 years to finish the M.S. degree requirements.
 Graduate courses are predominantly offered during the late afternoon and evening hours to accommodate working students.
 All graduate students are required to take BIO-405 together as a cohort with the other students in their admission year - this course provides instruction on the critical analysis skills required for success in the program as well as the development of career preparation tools.
-All students also must successfully complete at least one course that includes a laboratory or field component; for students pursuing the Research Thesis Option, the research thesis fulfills this requirement.
+All students also must successfully complete at least one course that includes a laboratory or field component; for students pursuing the Research Thesis Track, the research thesis fulfills this requirement.

 Degree Tracks

-Research Thesis Option
+Research Thesis Track

-Library Thesis Option
+Library Thesis Track

 This option is recommended for students who are interested in exploring a particular topic through literature research.
 The student will choose a library thesis advisor who will guide the student in identifying an appropriate question, preparing a thesis proposal, and writing the thesis.
 The goals of the library thesis are to explore a specific topic through the current literature with the aim of determining whether there is a particular gap in knowledge and/or if a specific question(s) can be answered through existing knowledge or whether additional experimentation/research are required to address the question.

-Non-Thesis Option
+Non-Thesis Track

 Thesis Proposals